 - Federal appropriations for the U.S. Forest Service (USFS) are no longer sufficient to cover the costs of forest management.
-The USFS no longer has enough staff to adequately patrol and monitor the Wilderness and backcountry trails in our area. - Backcountry use continues to rise, reflecting population growth and demographic changes along the Front Range and elsewhere in the nation.
-A recent National Survey on Recreation and the Environment reported that backpacking had grown in popularity by 73%, hiking by 93% and bird watching by 155%.
-In 2005, the Arapaho & Roosevelt National Forests were visited by 5.2 million people, the second highest number of visits to a National Forest in the nation. - Many backcountry users have no idea what a designated Wilderness is or why it must be left "untrammeled" by man.
+The USFS doesn't have enough staff to adequately patrol and monitor the Wilderness and backcountry trails in our area. - Backcountry use continues to rise, reflecting population growth and demographic changes along the Front Range and elsewhere in the nation.
+A recent National Survey on Recreation and the Environment (2000 2007) indicates that participation in outdoor recreation activities increased by 25 31% and that Americans' interest in nature and nature-based recreation is changing.
+While activities such as hiking, backpacking, horse riding, mountain climbing, and snow skiing have recently begun to decline in popularity, viewing or photographing birds, wildlife, and flowers and trees have increased by 19 to 26%, and kayaking has increased by 63%.
+In 2010, the Arapaho & Roosevelt National Forests were visited by 6 million people, the second highest number of visits to a National Forest in the nation. - Many backcountry users have no idea what a designated Wilderness is or why it must be left "untrammeled" by man.
 A majority of them know very little about low-impact camping.
-If there is nobody to guide visitors in Wilderness use, some of our Wilderness areas will become so heavily impacted that additional restrictions on public use will have to be imposed.
+If there is nobody to guide visitors in Wilderness use, some of our Wilderness areas could become so heavily impacted that additional restrictions on public use will be imposed.